 Winner: Chase Sapphire Preferred® Card

-Overall, I think the Chase Sapphire Preferred is a better daily rewards card, and consider the points more valuable.
-The Chase Sapphire Preferred also currently has a larger sign-up bonus which makes it more appealing.
+In conclusion, both the Chase Sapphire Preferred vs United Explorer Card comes with possibilities.
+However, overall, I think the Chase Sapphire Preferred is a better daily rewards card, and I personally consider the points to be more valuable.
 But, if you fly United often, then you may want the benefits the United Explorer card offers.

 I hope this helps if you are trying to decide between the Chase Sapphire Preferred® Card and United℠ Explorer Card rewards cards.

 If you’re still not sure but want to earn points and miles, there are other options.
-For instance, check out our comparison of the Chase Sapphire Preferred vs Capital One Venture.
+For instance, check out our comparison of the Chase Sapphire Preferred vs Capital One Venture Rewards Credit Card.
 Both of these travel credit cards are powerhouses in the travel rewards category.